November 7, 2025

 How Is Fasting Different From Calorie Restriction?

-Calorie restriction is a type of dietary restriction that refers to a prolonged reduction in average calorie intake without causing malnutrition.
+Calorie restriction is a type of dietary restriction that refers to a prolonged reduction in average calorie intake without causing malnutrition8.
 There are positive health benefits associated with calorie restriction, including an improvement in insulin sensitivity, reduced inflammation, and a reduction in adipose (fat) tissue.

 What Are the Benefits of Fasting?